Our free printable leaf activity kit is a great way for kids to jump into fall! Color, make into a collector’s book or

 Our free printable leaf activity kit can be used to collect found leaves, color, decorate or embellish, use for games, or so much more!
 Your imagination is the limit with this one!

 For your own fall leaf activity kit you’ll need:

-- A few sheets of paper, heavy cardstock or watercolor paper
+- A few sheets of paper, white cardstock, or watercolor paper

 - Crayons or other coloring supplies (finger paint, pastels or markers for coloring, etc.)